murchandamus/bips/bip-update-process.md

 A Ready BIP can only move to Active or Abandoned.
 Any necessary changes to the specification should be minimal and interfere as little as possible with ongoing adoption.
-If a Ready BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to draft a new BIP with the changes instead.
+If a Ready BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to start a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.

 #### Active